 The Johnston County water system has two service areas called Johnston East and Johnston West.
-In July of 2023, the boundaries for the Johnston East and Johnston West service area changed.
-Through July 2023, the Johnston East service area was generally described as the area east of the Neuse River and south of I-95, and the Johnston West service area was the area west of the Neuse River and north of I-95.
-After July 2023, the Johnston East service area was generally described as the area south of I-95 and the Little River Water District along with the western portion of the Buffalo Water District and the southeast portion of the O'Neals Water District.
-After July 2023, the Johnston West service area is generally described as the area north of I-95, with the exceptions of the Little River Water District along with the western portion of the Buffalo Water District and the southeast portion of the O'Neals Water District.
-Please refer to the maps.
+The Johnston East service area is generally described as the area south of I-95.
+The Little River Water District along with the western portion of the Buffalo Water District and the southeast portion of the O'Neals Water District are included in Johnston East.
+The Johnston West service area is generally described as the area north of I-95, with the exceptions of the Little River Water District along with the western portion of the Buffalo Water District and the southeast portion of the O'Neals Water District.
+Please refer to the map.
 Water supplied to Johnston East has free chlorine as a secondary disinfectant.
 Water supplied to Johnston West has chloramines (a combination of chlorine and ammonia) as a secondary disinfectant.
 The quality data for both service areas are provided to all customers.

-We provide service for communities, towns and cities throughout our county including most unincorporated parts of the county and the towns of Archer Lodge, Four Oaks, Princeton, Kenly, Clayton, and Wilson's Mills.
+We provide service for communities, towns and cities throughout our county including most unincorporated parts of the County and the towns of Archer Lodge, Four Oaks, Princeton, Kenly, Clayton, and Wilson's Mills.
 The County system also supplements the towns of Micro, Benson, Pine Level, Smithfield, Selma, and Fuquay Varina with additional water.